remix-run/remix/README.md

-Welcome to Remix!
+# Welcome to Remix development!

-GitHub Actions suck!
+Remix is a framework for shipping better websites.

 ## Development